learn-co-curriculum/sending-thank-yous-after-interview/README.md

 > Dear Chris,

 > Thank you for your time.
 It was a pleasure meeting you and learning more about what your company is looking for in this role.
-As you see from my resume and interview, I possess the exact skills your company requires, as well as a strong work ethic.
+As you can see from my resume and interview, I possess the exact skills your company requires, as well as a strong work ethic.

 > I look forward to hearing from you soon.